getify/Functional-Light-JS/manuscript/ch3.md

 cacheResult( "http://some.api/person", { user: CURRENT_USER_ID } );
 ```

-Instead of manually using `reverseArgs(..)` (twice!) for this purpose, we could define a `partialRight(..)` which partially applies from the right.
-Under the covers, it could use the same double-reverse trick:
+Instead of manually using `reverseArgs(..)` (twice!) for this purpose, we can define a `partialRight(..)` which partially applies the rightmost arguments.
+Under the covers, it can use the same double-reverse trick:

 <a name="partialright"></a>